notthetup/resampler/README.md

 `targetSampleRate` : The target sample rate after the re-sampling process.
 This number is limted based on the browser implementation (usually >=3000, <=192000)

 `oncomplete`: Callback when the resampling process is completed.
-The argument to this callback is an Object which supports the following methods.
+The argument to this callback is an Object which supports the following methods:

 `getAudioBuffer` : Returns the resampler AudioBuffer

 `getFile` : Returns a ObjectURL of a WAV file created from the resampled Audio.

-### Example Usage
+## Example Usage

 ```
 resampler = require('audio-resampler');